Let's Go Live! (Or Not)

 Social media and smartphones make live events more accessible than ever, so it's tempting to stream anything and everything.
 However, many events broadcast with the best of intentions fall flat.

-Before tapping the "live" button, carefully assess if the event is:
+Before tapping the "live" button, ask yourself:

 Streams that hit all five of these characteristics draw the largest audience, generate the most engagement and leave a lasting impression.